 - By road: Well-connected by an excellent network of roads, Malappuram is linked to all major towns in South India.
 You can look around Malappuram in the several buses, cabs and auto-rickshaws.

-If you are about to travel to Malappuram in the near future, Indian Holiday can help you plan your trip.
+If you are about to travel to Malappuram in the near future, the Indian Holiday can surely help you plan your trip.
 For a Malappuram Tour, just get in touch with us for the tour booking, tour packages and more travel information.
-Moreover, we offer prices that are among the best you can come across during your travel to India.
+Moreover, we offer prices that are among the best you will come across during your travel to India.